Prince and Family: Plot

-Prince Chakkalakkal is the eldest of three brothers and the main breadwinner of his family, running a successful bridal boutique.
+Prince Chakkalakkal, a talented fashion designer from Kochi, Ernakulam is the eldest of three brothers and the main breadwinner of his family, running a successful bridal boutique.
 Despite being responsible, caring, and well-respected, Prince remains unmarried even after his younger brothers settle down, mainly due to his reserved nature and the family's high expectations for a bride.

-After a series of failed proposals, Prince finally unexpectedly marries Chinju Elsa Rani, a confident and outgoing young woman who is active on social media.
-Prince didn't feel much happy on Chinju’s extroverted lifestyle but he didn't express it initially.
-But his family enjoys her character and they also became active in social media.

-However, after some time, her behaviour begins to create discomfort within the family especially with Prince’s mother and sisters-in-law when she lies about being pregnant as part of a prank video.
+After a series of failed proposals, through an arranged marriage, Prince finally marries Chinju Elsa Rani, a confident and outgoing young woman who is a vlogger and influencer on social media.
+Prince didn't feel much happy on Chinju's extroverted lifestyle but he didn't express it initially.
+He was smitten by her beauty and vibrance and was happy that she is treating him and his family well.
+Prince's family enjoys her character and they also became active in social media.
+However, after some time, her behaviour begins to create discomfort within the family especially with Prince's mother and sisters-in-law when she lies about being pregnant as part of a prank video.
+Chinju also forces Prince to accompany her to all places where she goes as part of social media works.
+This leads to Prince neglecting his boutique and facing loss of reputation.

 Tensions escalate when Chinju becomes embroiled in a viral online controversy after one of her videos sparks public outrage.
-As misunderstandings grow, Prince is forced to take a stand between his wife and his family.
-The story follows how the couple faces the emotional and social challenges that threaten their relationship, and whether they can overcome the divisions to restore peace and unity in the family.
+To stay viral in the ever-swaying social media world, Chinju had falsely accused Safiya, Prince's family friend who runs a small lunch place, of low quality food and lack of cleanliness.
+Coincidentally, a girl who frequents Safiya's lunch place gets hospitalised due to severe poisoning, leading to Safiya's imprisonment and subsequent suicide attempt.
+This causes Prince to leave Chinju, for causing such agony to his friend Safiya and family.

+Soon after, the poisoned girl was found to have been poisoned by her friend and not from Safiya's food.
+This causes widespread public outrage against Chinju, who realises the flimsiness of the social media world and regrets not caring enough about relations that matter in real life.
+She apologises to Prince, Prince forgives her, and they decide to start things afresh in Bangalore, where Prince has landed a fashion designing job.

+But, as they began their journey to Bangalore, Chinju receives a phone call proposing to cast her and Prince in upcoming BigBoss show, to which she eagerly agrees, while an oblivious Prince relaxes that issues are over.
+What follows next is left to the audience's imagination.